tihspmet/FactorioQualityOptimizer/README.md

 ### Example 2

-Suppose instead you're mid-game and all have tier 3 modules, but they are only level 2 quality (uncommon).
-Also suppose you haven't unlocked epic yet, and want to a recycling loop that turns normal ingredients into uncommon products, and you're using the electromagnetics plant with 5 modules slots and built-in productivity of 50%:
+Suppose instead you're mid-game and have all tier 3 modules, but they are only level 2 quality (uncommon).
+Also suppose you haven't unlocked epic yet, and want to do a recycling loop that turns normal ingredients into uncommon products, and you're using the electromagnetics plant with 5 modules slots and built-in productivity of 50%:

 ```
 $ python ./main.py --productivity-tier 3 --quality-tier 3 --module-quality 2 --starting-quality 1 --ending-quality 2 --max-quality 3 --module-slots 5 --additional-prod 50